SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

-Where $\mu$ is the Maslov class.
-The proof is identical once we have a definition of the Maslov class.
+where $\mu$ is the Maslov class, which we will recall soon.
+The proof is identical.

 The next lemma will be used implicitly in our calculations.
-The proof is a straightforward application of (and in fact the reason we recalled) the definition of intersection numbers. \begin{lemma} Let $\phi:X\rightarrow Y$ be a finite morphism of projective varieties with branch locus $H$, and let $D_X=\phi^{-1}(H)$ be its (possibly non-reduced) pre-image.
+The proof is a direct application of (and in fact the reason we recalled) the definition of intersection numbers. \begin{lemma} Let $\phi:X\rightarrow Y$ be a finite map of smooth projective varieties with branch locus $H$, and let $D_X=\phi^{-1}(H)$ be its (possibly non-reduced) pre-image.
 Then for any disc map $u:(D,\partial D)\rightarrow X$ with $u(\partial D)\cap D_X = \emptyset$, we have:

 \end{lemma}